Artifaqt/ArtifaqtRobloxMusicBot/README.md

 # THIS IS AGAINST ROBLOX TOS.
 I AM NOT RESPONSIBLE FOR ACTIONS TAKEN AGAINST YOUR ACCOUNT
+## If you have questions add me on discord: artifaqt

 ## Artifaqt Roblox Music Bot
 A Music Self-Bot for Roblox